OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-11.md

 ## 1 Chronicles 11:47

-> Eliel, Obed, and Jaasiel the Mezobaite.
+> Eliel, and Obed, and Jaasiel the Mezobaite.